Ouest-France/cdp/README.md

     --image-tag-branch-name                                    Tag docker image with branch name or use it [default].
     --image-tag-latest                                         Tag docker image with 'latest'  or use it.
     --image-tag-sha1                                           Tag docker image with commit sha1  or use it.
+    --internal-port=<port>                                     Internal port used if --create-default-helm is activate [default: 8080]
     --maven-release-plugin=<version>                           Specify maven-release-plugin version [default: 2.5.3].
     --namespace-project-branch-name                            Use project and branch name to create k8s namespace or choice environment host [default].
     --namespace-project-name                                   Use project name to create k8s namespace or choice environment host.